JT Toppin: New Mexico

-Toppin attended Faith Family Academy of Oak Cliff near Dallas, Texas.
-A four-star recruit, he helped lead Faith Family Academy to two state championships in 2022 and 2023.
 As a freshman at New Mexico, Toppin averaged 12.4 points, 9.1 rebounds and 1.9 blocks per game, and was named the Mountain West Freshman of the Year.
 Following his freshman season, he entered the transfer portal and declared for the 2024 NBA draft.
 Toppin received an invite and participated in the 2024 NBA draft combine.
 Ultimately, he would withdraw from the draft and announce his decision to transfer to Texas Tech University to play for the Texas Tech Red Raiders.
-Toppin is not related to current NBA player, Obi Toppin.